fedor-rusak/vacancy-explorer-web-ui/DevelopmentComments.md

 But I suppose react has some mechanism inside its components to keep state.

 Which makes reactJs sort of stateful rendering library.
 Sounds like some jQu....

+### JS classes

+I am dissapointed in JS approach changes with newer versions.

+no really.

+You have prototype based object-oriented style in your language.
+Everyrone like whaaaat?
+Closer to Smalltalk!!!
+That is what.

+And without changing underlying behavior you just add some syntactic sugar and call it classes?
+That is bullshit.

+But whatever.
+They look like useful way to build components in reat in *standard* manner.